ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

 Before you can start using the  ChatBot, make sure you have the following prerequisites installed on your system:

 - Python 3.6 or higher
-- Required Python packages (you can install them using pip):
+- Required Python packages (all packages are in requirement.txt)
     - langchain
     - chainlit
     - sentence-transformers